 - We're almost done.
-Please follow the links to your individual Framework 13 laptop model (11th or 12th Gen) - (i) Click here for the completion guide for 12th Gen. - (i) Click here for the completion guide for 11th Gen. - Our recommendations for Optimizing Fedora Battery Life.
+Please follow the links to your individual Framework Laptop 13 model (11th, 12th and 13th Gen Intel Core. - (i) Click here for the completion guide for 13th Gen Intel Core. - (i) Click here for the completion guide for 12th Gen Intel Core. - (i) Click here for the completion guide for 11th Gen Intel Core. - ↑ Please install Fedora 39 for AMD Ryzen 7040 Series. - Our recommendations for Optimizing Fedora Battery Life.

-Step 6 - Recommended: Updating to the latest firmware
+Step 7 - Recommended: Updating to the latest firmware

 - Go to Activities, search terminal and launch it.
-Please follow this link to copy and paste the code into your terminal, then press enter. - The output as seen in the image on the right will tell you if you have an 11th or 12th Gen Framework 13 and also which BIOS version you're using. - If you have Intel 11th gen, you can check here for the latest firmware. - If you have Intel 12th gen, you can check here for the latest firmware.
+Please follow this link to copy and paste the code into your terminal, then press enter. - The output as seen in the image on the right will tell you if you have an 11th or 12th Gen Intel Core Framework Laptop 13 and also which BIOS version you're using. - If you have Intel 11th Gen Intel Core, you can check here for the latest firmware. - If you have Intel 12th Gen Intel Core, you can check here for the latest firmware. - If you have Intel 13th Gen Intel Core, you can check here for the latest firmware. - If you have AMD Ryzen 7040 Series, you can check here for the latest firmware.

-Step 7 - Fedora Troubleshooting
+Step 8 - Fedora Troubleshooting